LanreAndero/CI_PP3_LJAAFRICAQUIZ/README.md

 User inputs are validated to ensure that they are appropriate for quiz participation.
 For example:
 - Answers are checked for correctness.
-- Numeric inputs for menu options are validated.
+- Inputs for menu options are validated.

 ## Testing